 The principle, ornamental front of the house overlooks the park and the lake.
 It consists of a seven bay, grey stone cut frontage with a terrace that showcases the magnificent location of Claydon house.

 When you arrive, you'll first come across the imposing north front of the house.
 It was rebuilt in around 1791 of grey cut stone to replace the damage caused by the demolition of the original rotunda and second wing.
-You will also find the visitor reception gazebo to the right of the north face of the house.

 Sir Thomas Robinson